 Majorca Cathedral, built between the 14th and 16th centuries, is the jewel in the crown of Majorcan Gothic architecture.
 It is also home to important works of art from different periods (Gothic, Renaissance, Baroque and modern).

-The cathedral, or Seu, is the most emblematic monument in Majorca because it is the perfect summary of the last eight centuries of its history.
+The cathedral of Palma de Mallorca, or Seu, is the most emblematic monument in Majorca because it is the perfect summary of the last eight centuries of its history.
 It dates back to the Christian conquest by Jaime I (1229), who, in keeping with the customs of the time, consecrated the ancient mosque to the Virgin Mary and prepared the construction of a completely new temple with the style of the time.
 It was built between the early 14th century and the late 16th century, when the façade was completed.

 The most important elements on the outside include the Mirador portal, one of the masterpieces of the Gothic style in the whole world, which overlooks the sea.
 It was built between the end of the 14th century and the early 15th century.
 Among the workers were famed sculptors such as Pere de Sant Joan, Jean de Valencinnes and Rich Alamant, as well as some from Nordic countries, and also noted local masters such as Pere Morey and Guillem Sagrera.
 It is configured as a covered atrium, with sculptures of Saint Paul, Saint Andrew, Saint Peter, Saint John the Baptist and Saint James protruding from the doorjambs.
 The mullion is occupied by a Madonna and Child (a copy of the original that is now in the museum).
 The tympanum shows the Last Supper and the Heavenly Father with six worshipping angels.
 The three archivolts contain sculptures of the prophets and patriarchs and of musician angels.
 The top of the pediment is formed by quatrefoil arches, with the face of Christ the Saviour in the centre.